Software Engineer II-III (UPDATED) (4406)

-The National Radio Astronomy Observatory (NRAO) announces an opportunity for a full-time early-career Software Engineer II to join our team at the Central Development Laboratory (CDL).
-The position is initially available for two years, beginning January 2, 2019, with additional years contingent upon continued funding.
+The National Radio Astronomy Observatory (NRAO) announces an opportunity for a full-time early-career Software Engineer II or III to join our team at the Central Development Laboratory (CDL).
+The position is initially available for two years with additional years contingent upon continued funding.
 The mission of the CDL is to support the evolution of NRAO’s existing facilities – including the Atacama Large Millimeter/submillimeter Array (ALMA) located on the Chajnantor plateau in northern Chile -- and to provide the technology development and expertise needed to build the next generation of radio astronomy instruments.

 This position is open only to United States citizens or lawful permanent residents.